A continuous multiple hypothesis testing framework for optimal exoplanet detection: Other definition of missed detections

 where $ p(k\geqslant n+1\mid y) $ is the probability that there are $n+1$ components or more.
 We add components until this criterion is violated.

 Eq.~\eqref{eq:criterionFIP} means in particular that, for a given $\gamma$, the more components are claimed, the more stringent the criterion to add a component becomes, since the term $p(k\geqslant n+1\mid y) $ gets smaller as $n$ increases.
-This contrasts with decisions based on a fixed threshold, for instance selecting a model with a Bayes factor greater than 150 \citep{kassraftery1995}.
+This contrasts with decisions based on a fixed threshold, for instance selecting a model with a Bayes factor greater than 150~\citep{kassraftery1995}.

-In that case, the criterion of Eq. \eqref{eq:criterionFIP} is more stringent than the criterion of Eq. \eqref{eq:criterionFIP_fixed}.
+In that case, the criterion of Eq.~\eqref{eq:criterionFIP} is more stringent than the criterion of Eq.
+(14) of the main text ( $\mathrm{FIP}_{\Theta_{n+1}^{\star}} \leqslant \frac{\gamma}{\gamma+1}$).
 This behaviour is to be expected, because in the second case, the utility function has an extra penalization of missed detections.
-In Fig. \ref{fig:mistakes_level_white_2}, we show the number of false detections and missed detections obtained with the new definition of missed detections on the simulation presented in Section \ref{sec:example}.
-In Fig. \ref{fig:mistakes_roc_red_2}, we show the total number of mistakes as the detection threshold $\gamma$ varies.
+In Fig.~\ref{fig:mistakes_level_white_2}, we show the number of false detections and missed detections obtained with the new definition of missed detections on the simulation presented in Section 5.4 of the main text.
+In Fig.~\ref{fig:mistakes_roc_red_2}, we show the total number of mistakes as the detection threshold $\gamma$ varies.